kubecub/go-project-layout/CONTRIBUTING.md

 5. Please use the correct case for technical terms, such as using `HTTP` instead of http, `MySQL` rather than mysql, `Kubernetes` instead of kubernetes, etc.
 6. Please check if there's any typos in the docs before submitting PRs.

-**Markfile Lint:**
-We integrated in the CICD actions [markdownlint](https://github.com/markdownlint/markdownlint), it detects Markfile specification.

-> **Note**
-> We recommend reading [markdownlint rules](https://github.com/markdownlint/markdownlint/blob/main/docs/RULES.md), This document contains  a description of all rules, what they are checking for,  as well as an examples of documents that break the rule and corrected versions of the examples.

 ## Engage to help anything

 We choose GitHub as the primary place for go-project-layout to collaborate.
 So the latest updates of go-project-layout are always here.
-Although contributions via **PR** is an explicit way to help, we still call for any other ways.
+Although contributions via PR is an explicit way to help, we still call for any other ways.

 + reply to other's [issues](https://github.com/kubecub/go-project-layout/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you could;
 + help solve other user's problems;
 + help review other's [PR](https://github.com/kubecub/go-project-layout/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
 + discuss about go-project-layout to make things clearer;
-+ advocate [go-project-layout](https://google.com/search?q=go-project-layout) technology beyond GitHub;
++ advocate [go-project-layout](google.com/search?q=go-project-layout) technogo-project-layouty beyond GitHub;
-+ write blogs on go-project-layout and so on.
++ write bgo-project-layouts on go-project-layout and so on.

 In a word, **ANY HELP IS CONTRIBUTION.**

 ## Release version

 Releases of go-project-layout are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
 The workflow looks like this:

-🎯 **A PR is merged to the `main` branch:**
+🎯 A PR is merged to the `main` branch:

 + Release please is triggered, creates or updates a new release PR
 + This is done with every merge to main, the current release PR is updated every time

-🎯 **Merging the 'release please' PR to `main`:**
+🎯 Merging the 'release please' PR to `main`:

-+ Release please is triggered, creates a new release and updates the changelog based on the commit messages
++ Release please is triggered, creates a new release and updates the changego-project-layout based on the commit messages
 + GoReleaser is triggered, builds the binaries and attaches them to the release
 + Containers are created and pushed to the container registry

 With the next relevant merge, a new release PR will be created and the process starts again

-👀 **Manually setting the version:**
+**👀 Manually setting the version:**

 If you want to manually set the version, you can create a PR with an empty commit message that contains the version number in the commit message.
 For example: